ietf-tools/bibxml-service/docs/ref/glossary.rst

    external dataset
    external source
-       Citation source that allows to retrieve a *single* citation given :term:`document identifier` (type and ID).
+       Citation source that allows to retrieve individual citations given :term:`document identifier` (type and ID).
-       Retrieval incurs a network request
-       and the cost of on-the-fly conversion to requested format (Relaton or BibXML).
+       Retrieval incurs a network request to external service and the cost of on-the-fly conversion to the requested format (Relaton or BibXML).

    indexing